 Frequently Asked Questions

-Yes – provided you attend the company’s training, and and make your request within 90 days, you can get a full refund.
+Yes – provided you attend the company’s training, and and make your request within 60 days, you can get a refund.
+Full details here.

 Yes – you’re self-employed, so you can choose the hours you want to work, which could be as little as a few hours per month.
 It takes time and effort to build a secure financial future as a partner – the more you put in, the faster you’ll achieve your financial goals.